daniel-ziorli/redaction-extension/README.md

 # redaction-extension

 To use go to extensions and add an unpacked extension to your extensions.
 This extension uses the chrome extension API alongside AWS to take site content and redact any identifying names.
-This should reduce any bias in the hiring process.
+This should reduce bias in the hiring process.